 |Average Range||$295 to $610|

 According to the American Ground Water Trust, 35.7 million homes in the US have a septic system installed, which means that no matter where you live, there should be plenty of professionals available to pump your septic tank at an affordable cost.

 According to the US Environmental Protection Agency, your septic tank must be pumped if the scum layer is within 6” of the outlet pipe.
-If you’re putting off the $370-ish job, keep in mind that it can cost up to $10,000 to replace your septic system, whereas good maintenance can help it last for up to fifty years.
+If you’re putting off the $375 job, keep in mind that it can cost up to $10,000 to replace your septic system, whereas proper maintenance can help it last for up to fifty years.

-While building codes will vary somewhat across the country, a baseline guide would look something like this:
+While building codes will vary somewhat across the country, an average baseline guide would look something like this:

 To put the numbers into perspective, a typical adult in the US will consume an average of one quart of food per day.
 The lion’s portion of that quart will end up in your septic system.
 When multiplied out across a year, that amounts to about 90 gallons of solid waste produced per adult.
 Given that the standard performance of most septic systems reflects a 50% reduction of solids, this reflects an annual total of 45 gallons per person.

 In a three-bedroom house with a family of four (two kids and two adults), we would expect to see annual solid waste production at 135 gallons and recommend a 1,250-gallon septic tank.
 Septic tanks maintenance schedules and environmental regulations state that septic tanks should not be allowed to be more than 30% filled, and that puts the pumping schedule right at 30–31 months if all four family members are home all day every day, which is rarely the case.